-Best Game or Interactive Experience
+Best Game or Interactive Work

 The Hugo Awards are a speculative fiction award given out yearly at that year's Worldcon, recognizing outstanding speculative works and contributors to speculative fiction fandom.
 The Hugo Awards have been awarded every year since 1955, and are voted on by World Science Fiction Society (WSFS) members.
 That means most Worldcon attendees, and many other people — if you nominated, you're a WSFS member already.
 Anyone can be a WSFS member, but not everything can get a Hugo Award.